 New work boots can be one of the most painful experiences you can have.
 The boots are generally tight and clutch around your feet and while the leather is hard, abrasions can be quite common.
-Many people are not sure how to avoid these break-in periods and they buy oversized boots that are a less comfortable to work with.
+Many people are not sure how to avoid these break-in periods and they buy oversized boots that are less comfortable to work in.

 We have decided to find out exactly how you should go about breaking in your work boots.
 We have tested many of these tips to see how effective they are and we have also found that combining many of them, you will break in the boots and have that comfortable working surface in no time.

 Top 5 tips to break in work boots

 While there are many ways to skin a cat, or rather break in the most comfortable work boots or soften the leather, these tips will help you walk in comfort without having to break the bank on these expensive by-products.
 These tips are easy and you can use all of them to test out which one of them is the best or which combination.
 Here are the top 5 tips for breaking in your new work boots:

 Make sure they fit: